Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Results

 \subsection{Model errors are aligned due to dichotomous data difficulty (DDD)}

 Figure \ref{fig:res18_main_base} shows the result of our controlled study of model differences on ImageNet.
 A positive error consistency score means that the networks agree beyond what is expected by independent models.
 Regardless of the parameter changed (architecture, optimiser, etc.), we find very high error consistencies (around 0.7)---thus all models agree which images are easy or difficult to classify irrespective of the model differences investigated.\footnote{In addition to the mean across several runs, we also plot the consistencies of single runs in gray.
 However, these are non-visible since the variance within the conditions is very small (except, perhaps, for the ``cuda nondeterministic condition'').} Strikingly, changes that we hypothesized would make a larger difference, e.g.\ different architecture, have basically the same error consistency as ``minor'' changes like enabling hardware randomness on the GPUs.
 All networks achieved similar top-1 accuracies (mean: 69.05\% after 90 epochs; range: 65.87\% to 71.47\%; standard deviation: 1.60\%, cf.\ Figure~\ref{fig::Res18_acc_main} in the Appendix).
 Another popular method for agreement analysis is RSA.
 All our results also hold here, see Figure \ref{fig::Res18_RSA_main} in the Appendix.
 Additionally, switching the base architecture to VGG-11 or DenseNet-121 does not make a difference either (see Figures \ref{fig::VGG16_main_plot} and \ref{fig::Dense121_main_plot} in the Appendix).
+A deeper analysis of a single network's decisions can be found in section~\ref{sec:singleNetwork} in the appendix.